 Will my weight loss surgery affect future pregnancies?

 Weight loss surgery does not increase the chance of birth defects with future pregnancies.
 In fact, fertility increases for women after successful weight loss surgery.
-We recommend women who have had gastric bypass surgery wait two years before becoming pregnant.
+We recommend women who have had gastric bypass surgery wait at least one year before becoming pregnant.